toshikwa/fqf-iqn-qrdqn.pytorch/README.md

-# FQF, IQN in PyTorch
+# FQF and IQN in PyTorch

 A PyTorch implementation of Fully parameterized Quantile Function(FQF)[[1]](https://arxiv.org/abs/1911.02140) and Implicit Quantile Networks(IQN)[[2]](https://arxiv.org/abs/1806.06923).
 I tried to make it easy for readers to understand algorithms.
 Please let me know if you have any questions.